CenterForTheBuiltEnvironment/right_now/README.md

 Right Now
 =========

-A web application for "Right Now" thermal comfort and acceptability surveys.
+A web application for "Right Now" thermal comfort, acceptability, or other surveys.
+Create surveys dynamically with a customized set of questions and administer the survey privately as the researcher chooses.
+User interfaces adapt  to the types of questions you include, whether the response is continuous, discrete, or text.
+Graphical reports are dynamically generated to give a summary of the reponses, and the raw data can be accessed by researchers for more detailed analysis.

 Installation